pc9795/ds-algo-java/notes/ccdsap/advanced/heaps.md

 **Structure Property** -> A forest of binomial trees as dictated by the binary representation of n.

-**Heap-Order Property** -> Each binomial tree is a min-heap or a max-heap.
+**Heap-Order Property** -> Each binomial tree is a min-geeks_for_geeks.heap or a max-geeks_for_geeks.heap.

 We add at the last index and replace the root with last index (during extractMin) to maintain the compact array, i.e, a complete binary tree.

-For update operation with log n we need NodeToHeap and HeapToNode array to find the node in the heap.
+For update operation with log n we need NodeToHeap and HeapToNode array to find the node in the geeks_for_geeks.heap.